 - 6.1.1.
-A simple COVID-19 Health and Safety Agreement must be signed on the start date of each Staff and Corpsmember (all currently active Staff and Corpsmembers should sign it by 7/27/21). - 6.1.1.1.
+A simple COVID-19 Health and Safety Agreement must be signed on the start date of each Staff and Corpsmember (all currently active Staff and Corpsmembers should sign new version 3.0 by 11/15/21). - 6.1.1.1.
 Parents and/or legal guardians of Corpsmembers under the age of 18 will also be required to sign the Agreement, which indicates their commitment that their child will follow these protocols. - 6.1.2.
+Agreement must be reviewed and reinforced during program orientations and on-going trainings and tailgate safety sessions.

+Heart of Oregon Corps, Inc.

-Agreement must be reviewed and reinforced during program orientations and on-going trainings and tailgate safety sessions. - 6.1.3.
-The Agreement's content will 1) describe information about COVID-19 and an acknowledgement of potential COVID-19 risks associated with HOC environments, 2) provide a summary of HOC's COVID-19 key protocols, 3) direct potentially ill people not to come to HOC if they exhibit COVID-19 symptoms or have had known close contact, 4) Acknowledges that as an employer, HOC has the right to terminate employment or service if a Corpsmember or Staff refuses to comply with required safety protocols. - 6.2.
-Daily Health Checks: HOC is no longer requiring daily health checks, but will use the "daily health check" screening tool if someone displays newly onset symptoms or illness at HOC (see section 7.3), or to help determine "cleared" or "not cleared" status if someone calls in.
-Screening tools (including thermometers) should remain available at all HOC locations/sites.
+6.1.3.
+The Agreement's content will 1) describe information about COVID-19 and an acknowledgement of potential COVID-19 risks associated with HOC environments, 2) provide a summary of HOC's COVID-19 key protocols, 3) direct potentially ill people not to come to HOC if they exhibit COVID-19 symptoms or have had known close contact, 4) Acknowledges that as an employer, HOC has the right to terminate employment or service if a Corpsmember or Staff refuses to comply with required safety protocols, 5) ask vaccination status and begin documentation collection for mandate compliance.

+6.2.
+Daily Health Checks: